 Click the Security tab.
 Here you can configure various security settings for different SNMP servers.

 The list of Accepted community names contains the names of the communities whose SNMP hosts are authenticated to send SNMP requests to this computer.
-Community name has the same functions as login and password.
+The community name has the same functions like login and password.

 Tip.
 You can select the Accept SNMP packets from any host option, but this is not safe.